cbelez/AirTrackSim25/README.md

 # The AirTrackSim'25 Dataset
 ![overview.jpg](./images/overview.jpg "overview.jpg")
 This repository provides description and link to a synthetic image dataset for neural learning tasks in wide-area surveillance scenarios.
 The dataset was generated using the AirTrackSim'25 simulation framework, which is capable of rendering photorealistic images of an airport environment from multiple perspectives.
+The AirTrackSim'25 dataset only consists of images (and annotations), which are *Creations of Imagery* rendered from the TurboSquid model “London Heathrow Airport – LHR” (ID 1543630).

 ## Download